Nanolx/NanoDroid/README.md

 whether to backup an **already patched** `services.jar` and re-use it.

 **Only use this, when you re-install NanoMod on the same ROM.
 If you updated or changed the ROM, re-run `framework-patcher.sh` instead.
 See "Installation" below.**

-If no `/data/.nanomod-setup` is found, the default one will be installed (equals to the example above).
+If no `.nanomod-setup` is found, the default one will be installed (equals to the example above).

 ## Applications